3 Days in Tokyo – Your First Visit to Japan’s Capital

 Meiji Jingu

-Rise and shine, your first morning in Tokyo begins with a free trip to Meiji Jingu, a Shinto shrine dedicated to Emperor Meiji and Empress Shoken.
+Rise and shine, your first morning exploring Tokyo in 3 days begins with a free trip to Meiji Jingu, a Shinto shrine dedicated to Emperor Meiji and Empress Shoken.
 Exit left out of the hotel and walk straight for 12 minutes to reach the temple grounds, which will require you to enter though a serene forested area which is so quiet you’ll wonder how such natural beauty can coexist inside the world’s most populous city!
 The full grounds cover 170 acres and include around 120,000 trees of 365 different species, creating a peaceful oasis in the heart of Tokyo.

 A relaxing jaunt will bring you to the shrine, which honors the royal rulers for their contributions to Japanese society during the Meiji Restoration, a period which transformed Japan from a feudal society into a modern state.
 A respected spiritual site in the center of the city, on any given day you can find traditional Japanese performances and Shinto festivals occurring here, or even ceremonial wedding rituals.
 We had the pleasure of witnessing an international wedding procession complete with guests in traditional garb, and spent moments of personal reflection writing wishes on wooden ema hung around the divine tree before initiating a quiet prayer in front of the temple’s open doors.
 Your walk in and out of the main plaza will lead you under brown wooden torii gates, while further exploration into the paths around the shrine will take you past colorful sake barrels perfect for a photo opportunity.